NKN1396/Discord-EmojiToRole/README.md

 ### Independent
 * Members can pick as many from the given choices as they like.
 * All roles are kept and reactions stay.
-* Removing the reaction causes the respective role(s) to be removed again
+* Removing the reaction causes the respective role(s) to be removed again.
 *Example: selecting alert roles*

 ## Setup